seL4/docs/FrequentlyAskedQuestions.md

 about an entire (one-machine) systems without having to verify the code of the entire system.

-If you are interested in connecting to the seL4 proofs, let us know, we may be able to offer assistance.
+If you are interested in connecting to the seL4 proofs, let us know, as we may be able to offer assistance.

 ## Have OS kernels not been verified before?